hyprwm/hyprland-wiki/pages/FAQ/_index.md

 lower one.
 A good way to list all modes is to get `wlr-randr` and do a `wlr-randr --dryrun`

+# My monitor has flickering brightness when I turn on VRR

+Change the VRR option to `2` (fullscreen), so that it is only used in games.
+This happens because the brightness on some monitors can depends on the refresh rate, and rapidly changing refresh rates (for example, when the screen momentarily updates after pressing a key) will cause rapid changes in brightness.

 # How do I update?

 Open a terminal where you cloned the repo.